dlcs/starsky/README.md

 - starsky_ingest_mainifest.py - SQS listener for manifest level ingest
 - starsky_ingest.py - SQS listener for image lvel ingest
-- starsky_serice.py - HTTP services
+- starsky_service.py - HTTP services
 - iris_listener.py - listens for incoming "Destiny_Manifest_Added" messages from Iris, indicating that new manfiests are available for procesing in the text pipeline.

 # Operation

 Usually Starsky is fed by the iris_listener.py listener which recieves the Iris event stream via its queue (defined by the IRIS_QUEUE environment variable) and for any "Destiny_Manifest_Added" events it adds a message on the manifest ingest queue described below.
 However content may be added to starsky via one of several other entry points all based upon SQS queues.
-The simplest is to send a message such as:
+The simplest is to send a message such as the following to the queue configured with STARSKY_MANIFEST_QUEUE.

 ```
 {